ocaml/dune/doc/dune-files.rst

   but behave slightly differently and is needed for certain ppx rewriters (see below for details)
-- ``future_syntax`` is a special value that brings some of the newer OCaml syntaxes to older compiler.
+- ``future_syntax`` is a special value that brings some of the newer OCaml syntaxes to older compilers.
 See :ref:`Future syntax
   <future-syntax>` for more details

 Dune normally assumes that the compilation pipeline is sequenced as